easysoftware/rys/README.md

 Rys::Patcher.paths << PATH_TO_DIRECTORY
 ```

-Now you can define patch
+Now you can define a patch

 ```ruby
 Rys::Patcher.add(CLASS_TO_PATCH) do